andreipope/twelvelabs-documentation/docs/guides/uploading-videos/cloud-to-cloud-transfers/transfer-and-index-videos.md

   </TabItem>
   </Tabs>

 4. Upload the JSON file.
-Call the `indexes/tasks/transfers` <!--TODO: Add link--> endpoint, store the result in a variable named `response`, and print the status code and response:
+Call the [indexes/tasks/transfers](/api-reference/indexes-tasks-transfers) endpoint, store the result in a variable named `response`, and print the status code and response:

   <Tabs>
   <TabItem value="py" label="Python">